cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

 .. java:package:: org.cloudbus.cloudsim.cloudlets
    :noindex:

-.. java:type:: public interface Cloudlet extends UniquelyIdentificable, ChangeableId, Delayable, Comparable<Cloudlet>
+.. java:type:: public interface Cloudlet extends UniquelyIdentificable, Comparable<Cloudlet>, CustomerEntity

    An interface to be implemented by each class that provides basic cloudlet features.
 The interface implements the Null Object Design Pattern in order to start avoiding \ :java:ref:`NullPointerException`\  when using the \ :java:ref:`Cloudlet.NULL`\  object instead of attributing \ ``null``\  to \ :java:ref:`Cloudlet`\  variables.